Tears or Cheers? Benchmarking LLMs via Culturally Elicited Distinct Affective Responses: Related Work

 \subsection{Cross-Cultural Alignment}

-Efforts have been made to develop robust methodologies for cross-cultural alignment \cite{kabir-etal-2025-break}.
+Affective computing has emerged as a frontier in advancing the capabilities of artificial intelligence \cite{song2024emotional,xu-etal-2025-multiagentesc,10.1145/3774904.3792594,yang2025omni}.
+Extending this paradigm, recent efforts have been made to develop robust methodologies for cross-cultural alignment \cite{kabir-etal-2025-break}.
 A foundational approach involves utilizing LLM-synthesized data to enhance cultural capabilities \cite{li-2024-culturellm, el-mekki-etal-2025-nilechat}.
 For example, CARE \cite{guo-etal-2025-care} introduces a preference dataset containing culture-specific instances to improve cultural awareness.
 Beyond data augmentation, some studies have proposed specialized learning frameworks for cross-cultural adaptation.
 These include contrastive learning approaches designed to capture subtle cultural cues \cite{huang2025cultureclip}, and human-AI collaborative systems engineered to identify and address knowledge gaps \cite{ziems-etal-2025-culture}.
 Moreover, recent research has increasingly emphasized pluralism and fairness across cultures.
 These efforts range from modular frameworks that leverage multi-LLM collaboration for pluralistic alignment \cite{feng-etal-2024-modular} to analyses of LLM-generated cultural symbols aimed at uncovering and mitigating uneven representational diversity \cite{li2024culturegen}.